AayushMhrzn/60DaysLearning/Day-10/ReadMe.md

 # Day 10: Introduction to Convolutional Neural Networks (CNN)

-## What We Learned

-On Day 10 of the 60-Day Deep Learning Challenge, we explored the fundamentals of **Convolutional Neural Networks (CNNs)**, which are widely used for image classification, object detection, and other vision-related tasks.
+On Day 10 of the Challenge, we explored the fundamentals of **Convolutional Neural Networks (CNNs)**, which are widely used for image classification, object detection, and other vision-related tasks.

 ---